KevinThompson96/Lab-1.1-tcpdump-Traffic-Analysis/README.md

 The ./env probe is a common automated scan on the internet.
 Here, even with a 404 error meaning the file wasn’t there, it let the attacker know a server is live and worth further probing; the brute-force password attack followed subsequently.

-From a security perspective, enforcing HTTPS in production, limiting wp-login attempts, implementing firewall rules for ./env probing, and centralized logging/alerting (SIEM) are some controls that could mitigated this incident.
+From a security perspective, enforcing HTTPS in production, limiting wp-login attempts, implementing firewall rules for ./env probing, and centralized logging/alerting (SIEM) are some controls that could have mitigated this incident.